 Yes, MVA has a democratic structure with an Ordinary General Meeting where all members are encouraged to make proposals.
 Throughout the year, suggestions and initiatives from members are also warmly welcomed.

-About MVA’s Economy
+About MVA’s FINANCES

 Q: How is MVA funded?

 MVA is mainly funded by our members who pay an annual fee in a linear structure (see under Membership section).
-Furthermore, MVA seeks funding for particular projects and initiatives from the EC Interreg funds and from corporate sponsors.
+Furthermore, MVA seeks funding for particular projects and initiatives from the EU Interreg funds and from corporate sponsors.
 The finances of MVA are public, and the annual reports are available on the MVA website.